 Investing in Learning

 Soumya knows that pursuing a Nanodegree credential represents a number of challenges for people, including a financial one.
 “I have encouraged a lot of my friends—many of whom are still in college—to enroll at Udacity.
-Some say that it is a little expensive, but I think the fact that I had paid money to enroll actually drove me to complete my program faster.
-Furthermore, I remind them that I got most of my money back, through Udacity’s 50% tuition refund offer, and through my other work with Udacity as a reviewer.”
+Some say that it is a little expensive, but I think the fact that I had paid money to enroll actually drove me to complete my program faster.”

 As parting advice, Soumya shares what he thinks it takes to be a Nanodegree program graduate: “It takes discipline and consistency.”